Qualcomm: 2025–present: Further acquisitions

-On 2 April 2025, Qualcomm acquired Movian AI, the generative artificial intelligence unit of Vietnamese research company VinAI.
+In April 2025, Qualcomm acquired Movian AI, the generative AI unit of Vietnamese research company VinAI.

 Qualcomm acquired Autotalks through its subsidiary, Qualcomm Technologies, Inc on the 5th of June 2025 for an undisclosed amount.
 Autotalks is an Israeli fabless semiconductor company founded in 2008, specializing in vehicle-to-everything (V2X) communications.

-Qualcomm agreed to acquire British semiconductor maker of high-speed wired connectivity, Alphawave IP Group, for $2.4 billion on June 9th 2025, with the intention to expand into data centre and AI infrastructure markets.
+Qualcomm agreed to acquire British semiconductor maker of high-speed wired connectivity, Alphawave IP Group, for $2.4 billion in June 2025, with the intention to expand into data centre and AI infrastructure markets.

-Qualcomm acquired Arduino on 7 October 2025, an Italian company specialising in single-board microcontrollers and microcontroller kits for an undisclosed amount.
+Qualcomm acquired Arduino in October 2025, an Italian company specialising in single-board microcontrollers and microcontroller kits for an undisclosed amount.
 At the same time, Arduino announced the Uno Q, which uses the Qualcomm QRB2210 system on a chip, intended for AI and graphical workloads.

+In December 2025, it was announced that Qualcomm had acquired Ventana Micro Systems, a company specialising in CPU designs based on the open RISC-V instruction set architecture.
+The acquisition is intended to enhance Qualcomm's CPU engineering capabilities and complement its existing development of custom Oryon processors.
+Financial terms of the deal were not disclosed.

+In March 2026, Qualcomm launched a new chip for new devices using android.
+This is to support the growing interest from tech companies with new gadget concepts.
+That same year, Qualcomm acquired Modular for $3.9 billion.